kut-tktlab/serial-led-pi/README.md

 using [DMA](https://en.wikipedia.org/wiki/Direct_Memory_Access) (in pwmfifo.c).

 - Relatively high-speed transmission is required
-(in WS2812B, 1bit / 1.25 &micro;s = 0.8 Mbps).
+(for WS2812B, 1bit / 1.25 &micro;s = 0.8 Mbps).
 Moreover, we have to transmit several handreds of bits (= N_LED &times; 24) without intermission.
 - So, providing data to the PWM by CPU (earlier commits of this library was doing so) was not a good idea; it sometimes failed to be in time.

 To use DMA,
 we have to know the *physical* address of memory.
 This library uses mailbox.c to allocate memory in the physical address space and to obtain the address of that memory.

-I refered to the following repositories for the usage of DMA and mailbox.c in Raspberry Pi:
+References for the usage of mailbox.c and the DMA controller of Raspberry Pi:

 - <https://github.com/metachris/RPIO>
 - <https://github.com/hzeller/rpi-gpio-dma-demo>